MuaCherish/Minecraft_By_Unity/README.md

 # 👻Minecraft_By_Unity
-A long-term project for students--beginner
+A long-term project from beginner

 ## 🗒️My Plans
 - [X] ~~Learn how to generate a face~~